concinim/wh-acd/annotator_concept_value.md

       ]
 ```

-The **trigger** field can be used to evaluate the constraint - i.e. the **platelet count** finding must be >= 100,000 parts per μl.
+The **trigger** field can be used to evaluate the constraint - i.e. the platelet count finding must be >= 100,000 parts per μl.

 ##### Example 2: Greater than or equal to Concept Value with units and natural language expression of value - "at least"

 > **Text:** _The patient must have a **platelet count of at least 100000/μl**._

 This is similar to the first example, but this time the language is "at least" instead of "greater than or equal to".
-Notice how the *trigger* field is normalized to "greater than or equal to".
+Notice how the **trigger** field is normalized to `greater than or equal to`.

 ```
 "conceptValues": [